 When you hear people talk about their experiences traveling the world, they really only tell you the highlights of their trip (because that's what they remember).
 Rarely will you ever hear the hard side of traveling.
-It's important to know that traveling abroad isn't all sunshine and rainbows and can be hard at times -- it's still totally worth it, so don't worry!
+It's important to know that traveling abroad isn't all sunshine and rainbows and can be hard at times -- it's still totally worth it, so don't worry.

 I was able to volunteer abroad with ILP four times and each semester came with it's own set of trials.
 While they were hard in the moment, I wouldn't change anything.
 They made my trips even more meaningful.
 The best piece of advice I ever heard was, "Traveling should be hard or you didn't do it right".
 Traveling should stretch you beyond your limits and comfort zone.

-Before you head off to teach English in the Dominican Republic or live in Thailand for a summer, it's important to know some of the things that make traveling hard -- I'll even add some tips of how to make it easier!
+Before you head off to teach English in the Dominican Republic or live in Thailand for a summer, it's important to know some of the things that make traveling hard -- I'll even add some tips of how to make it easier.

 Why traveling can be hard + how to make it easier

-- Jet lag
+- Handling Jet Lag

-- Mentally tiring
+- It's Mentally Tiring

-- Physically tiring
+- It's Physically Tiring

 Homesickness is a battle that most people go through, so just prepare yourself for it.
-It's interesting how we dream about traveling abroad and it's all we think about for weeks (or even years) ... but then once we arrive we just start missing home!
+It's interesting how we dream about traveling abroad and it's all we think about for weeks (or even years) ... but then once we arrive we just start missing home.

 When you live in a foreign country where everything is different and they speak a totally different language, it's hard to not crave a little bit of normalcy like you had back home.

-Check out how these ILP volunteers overcame their homesickness!
+Check out how these ILP volunteers overcame their homesickness.

 If you're volunteering abroad for a semester, this one won't affect you as much as the people who are taking a short two week trip.
 Jet lag is hard and the lack of energy and sleep can affect your trip.
 You will want to make sure you check out these tips to overcome it ASAP.